Bhuvantenguria/Scaler_Hackathon/README.md

 - Database: MongoDB
 - Data Visualization: React libraries (e.g., Chart.js, D3.js)
 - NodeMailer for sending mails to reducing cart abandonment.
-- E-commerce Platform Integration: Custom integration for seamless access within the e-commerce site's admin panel
+- E-commerce Platform Integration: Custom integration for seamless access within the e-commerce site's admin panel.

 ## Installation and Setup
 Since the dashboard is integrated into the e-commerce site, there's no separate installation required.
 Simply login to the e-commerce site's admin panel to access the dashboard.